Introduction to private Docker container registries in Azure

 Developers can also push to a container registry as part of a container development workflow.
 For example, target a container registry from a continuous integration and deployment tool such as Visual Studio Team Services or Jenkins.

 Repository - A registry contains one or more repositories, which are groups of container images.
 Azure Container Registry supports multilevel repository namespaces.
-This feature enables you to group collections of images related to a specific app, or a collection of apps to specific development or operational teams.
+With multilevel namespaces, you can group collections of images related to a specific app, or a collection of apps to specific development or operational teams.
 For example:

 myregistry.azurecr.io/aspnetcore:1.0.1represents a corporate-wide image